dgerabagi/aiascent-dev/flattened_repo.md

-        "lab-1-step-28-ig1": { "path": "lab-1/", "prompt": "A screenshot of the VS Code terminal showing a successful 'git --version' command.", "alt": "Verifying Git installation.", "baseFileName": "step-28-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-31-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Successfully initialized repository' notification in VS Code.", "alt": "Successful repository initialization.", "baseFileName": "step-31-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-32-ig1": { "path": "lab-1/", "prompt": "A screenshot of the PCPP in a new cycle with the title 'Create Project Scaffold.'", "alt": "Creating the project scaffold.", "baseFileName": "step-32-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-34-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Baseline (Commit)' and 'Accept Selected' buttons being highlighted for the scaffold cycle.", "alt": "Baselining and accepting the scaffold code.", "baseFileName": "step-34-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-36-ig1": { "path": "lab-1/", "prompt": "A screenshot of the portfolio website running for the first time in a browser.", "alt": "The live portfolio website.", "baseFileName": "step-36-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-37-ig1": { "path": "lab-1/", "prompt": "A screenshot showing a resume PDF being added to the `context/personal` folder in VS Code.", "alt": "Continuing to iterate by adding new context.", "baseFileName": "step-37-", "fileExtension": ".png", "imageCount": 1 }
+        "lab-1-step-28-ig1": { "path": "lab-1/", "prompt": "A screenshot of the VS Code terminal showing a successful 'git --version' command.", "alt": "Verifying Git installation.", "baseFileName": "step-28-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-31-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Successfully initialized repository' notification in VS Code.", "alt": "Successful repository initialization.", "baseFileName": "step-31-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-32-ig1": { "path": "lab-1/", "prompt": "A screenshot of the PCPP in a new cycle with the title 'Create Project Scaffold.'", "alt": "Creating the project scaffold.", "baseFileName": "step-32-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-34-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Baseline (Commit)' and 'Accept Selected' buttons being highlighted for the scaffold cycle.", "alt": "Baselining and accepting the scaffold code.", "baseFileName": "step-34-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-36-ig1": { "path": "lab-1/", "prompt": "A screenshot of the portfolio website running for the first time in a browser.", "alt": "The live portfolio website.", "baseFileName": "step-36-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-37-ig1": { "path": "lab-1/", "prompt": "A screenshot showing a resume PDF being added to the `context/personal` folder in VS Code.", "alt": "Continuing to iterate by adding new context.", "baseFileName": "step-37-", "fileExtension": ".gif", "imageCount": 1 }
     }
 }
 </file_artifact>